Apollo3zehn/PureHDF/README.md

 ## 3. Data

-The following code samples work for both, datasets and attributes.
+The following code samples work for datasets as well as attributes.

 ```cs
 // class: fixed-point